Starter Certification

 Eligibility: Prospective starters must be certified as a Stroke and Turn Official for a minimum of 3 months, and they must have worked at least 4 sessions at a minimum of 2 meets since stroke and turn certification.

 Training: Prospective starters must successfully complete the USA Swimming Starter Clinic and test with a score of 80% or better.
-The starter clinic will be available in October here: https://university.usaswimming.org/landing
+The starter clinic is now available here: https://university.usaswimming.org/landing

 Apprenticing: Prospective starters must complete four apprentice sessions in which they are mentored by an experienced starter on deck.
 Each apprentice session is documented on the NJS Apprentice Starter Evaluation form.
 The evaluation form must be signed by the meet referee for each session worked.
 Apprentice sessions must be completed within one year from the month of the clinic.

 Recertification: Starters must recertify every 3 years.
-To do so, they must have worked 8 qualified recertification sessions within a 3-year period as a starter.
-They must pass the USA Swimming recertification test every 3 years for the highest certification held, and they must attend a clinic (Starter is recommended) every 3 years.
+To do so, they must have worked 8 qualified recertification sessions within a 3-year period as a starter and they must complete the USA Swimming recertification clinic and test for the highest certification held (starter or referee if applicable).